Donate

 • always groom your cat outside

-• after giving them a stroke, make sure you wash your hands thoroughly
+• after giving your cat a stroke, make sure you wash your hands thoroughly

 • consider feeding your cat special food to help reduce allergens in your home.
 If unsure which food would be best for them, ask your vet for advice